- Experience Rio de Janeiro's Carnival Scene and Dance in a parade

 - Go on a boat tour and explore the Amazon Rainforest

-|Day 1||Airport arrival in Rio de Janeiro.||Rio de Janeiro|
+|Day 1||Arrive in Rio de Janeiro||Rio de Janeiro|

-|Day 2||Carioca Lifestyle and Carnival Culture||Rio de Janeiro|
+|Day 2||Carioca Lifestyle & Carnival Culture||Rio de Janeiro|

-|Day 3||Sugarloaf Mountain and Christ the Redeemer||Rio de Janeiro|
+|Day 3||Sugarloaf Mountain & Christ the Redeemer||Rio de Janeiro|

-|Day 7||Transfer & Immersion at the rainforest||Anavilhanas National Park|
+|Day 9||Jungle Trek & Meet the Locals||Anavilhanas National Park|

-Day 1: Airport arrival in Rio de Janeiro.
+Day 1: Arrive in Rio de Janeiro

-Day 2: Carioca Lifestyle and Carnival Culture
+Day 2: Carioca Lifestyle & Carnival Culture

-On today's tour, along with a local guide, you will contemplate the local lifestyle of the Cariocas—a charming nickname given to people from the city of Rio de Janeiro.
+On today's tour, along with a local guide, you'll contemplate the local lifestyle of the Cariocas—a charming nickname given to people from the city of Rio de Janeiro.
 The tour starts on foot to the nearest subway station, with a 15-minute ride to the commercial and historic center of Rio.
 From here, you'll explore the highlights on foot, including the Metropolitan Cathedral of São Sebastião and the Saara neighborhood.
 You will have the opportunity to see the customs, commerce, and joy of the Carioca people.

 Next up is some delicious natural juice tasting made from fresh tropical fruits, and at the end of the tour, you will have lunch at Confeitaria Colombo—one of the oldest and most historic restaurants in Brazil.
-After lunch, you'll return to the subway station and then ride back to the nearest stop to your hotel, and enjoy a walk the rest of the way.
+After lunch, you'll return to the subway station and then ride back to the nearest stop to your hotel and enjoy a walk the rest of the way.
 Then it is time to live the Carnival Experience!

 There is nothing more representative of Brazil than the Carnival in Rio de Janeiro—a world-known event that takes place once a year and attracts people from all over the world.
 Colors, music, and costumes will parade before your eyes, radiating the joy and warmth of the Brazilian people.
 You will also visit the Cidade do the Samba (Samba City), which is a special place that concentrates warehouses of the different samba schools.
 It is here that their allegories develop.

 A local guide will introduce and lead you on a tour of the Pimpolhos of Grande Rio project—a social project that seeks to transform the community by training professionals in dance, production, music, and arts.
 You will learn about the history of samba and get to dance in the carnival parades.
 There will be an opportunity to try on some costumes and take pictures while learning a little bit of percussion and samba to feel the carnival atmosphere for yourself.
-Finally, after all that dancing, you will be rewarded with a delicious caipirinha—it's just the Brazilian hospitality.
+Finally, after all that dancing, you will be rewarded with a delicious caipirinha—it's just Brazilian hospitality.

 Today you'll visit the famous Mirante de Pão de Açúcar—Sugarloaf Mountain.
 The tour starts by driving to Praia Vermelha in the Urca neighborhood, where the cable car station to the Pão de Açúcar is.
 From here, along with your local guide, you will walk along the Claudio Coutinho track, also known as the Bem Te Vi trail.
-The hike takes approximately 45 minutes and is the perfect opportunity to enjoy the woods, sounds, and view animals such as marmosets and numerous birds.
+The hike takes approximately 45 minutes and is the perfect opportunity to enjoy the woods, and sounds and view animals such as marmosets and numerous birds.

 At the end of the trail, you'll take the cable car to the top of Pão de Açúcar.
 The descent will also be via cable car, and finally, you will return to the vehicle and then your hotel.
 The afternoon offers a visit to Corcovado Peak and the Christ the Redeemer statue.
 Your guide will meet you at your hotel, and together you'll drive to the base of the mountain, where you will take a train through the beautiful and lush Tijuca Forest to the top of the Corcovado Peak.

-The peak is 2330 feet (710 m) high and one of the most famous places in the world for its Christ the Redeemer statue—a 125-foot (38 m) tall statue, and one of the seven wonders of the modern world.
+The peak is 2,330 feet (710 m) high and one of the most famous places in the world for its Christ the Redeemer statue—a 125-foot (38 m) tall statue and one of the seven wonders of the modern world.
 Here you will have a fantastic panoramic view of the city.
-Then you will return to the train and the base, and continue back to your hotel, enjoying a scenic tour of Rio de Janeiro's south beaches along the way.
+Then you will return to the train and the base and continue back to your hotel, enjoying a scenic tour of Rio de Janeiro's south beaches along the way.

 On arrival in Foz do Iguaçu, you'll transfer to your hotel.
 An exciting day awaits, where you'll get to experience Brazil differently.
 After checking into your hotel, it will be time to explore the Brazilian side falls by bike!
 Your guide will meet up with you, and you will leave together by car to the Victoria Falls National Park's visitor center, where bicycles, safety helmets, and a bottle of water will be waiting for you.

 The lower circuit offers more contact with nature.
-In contrast, the upper course provides an overview of all the drops and delta islands, as well as an impressive view of the Garganta del Diablo, where you can feel the fury of water falling in many horseshoe shaped falls.
+In contrast, the upper course provides an overview of all the drops and delta islands, as well as an impressive view of the Garganta del Diablo, where you can feel the fury of water falling in many horseshoe-shaped falls.
 You will have five hours to explore these trails, including the time to enjoy a nice lunch in the park (not included.
-Your guide will suggest the best routes, based on your interests, as well as places to stop for lunch.
+Your guide will suggest the best routes based on your interests, as well as places to stop for lunch.

 You will explore the jungle and falls together with the Gran Aventura Group Safari and boat tour.
 A separate tour guide will lead the group, and your private guide will also accompany you along the tour, which is roughly two hours long.
 The journey begins in a land vehicle through the jungle along the Yacaratiá narrow track designed for this particular environment, and your guide will provide information about the natural and cultural richness of this area.
 This 3-mile (5 km) ride ends at the Puerto Macuco forest base.

-Descending 328 feet (100 m) to the dock, a boat will be waiting for you to take you 3,7 miles (6 km) through the lower Iguaçu River canyon towards the waterfalls, enjoying small rapids along the way.
+Descending 328 feet (100 m) to the dock, a boat will be waiting for you to take you 3,7 miles (6 km) through the lower Iguaçu River canyon toward the waterfalls, enjoying small rapids along the way.
 The boat tour continues to the base of Salto Tres Mosqueteros, where you can view sets of both the Brazilian and Argentine side falls, with the Garganta do Diabo obscuring the canyon's view.

-Next, you will reach the peak of emotion when facing the incomparable Salto San Martín, the second-largest in scale, and the largest waterfall approachable by boat.
+Next, you will reach the peak of emotion when facing the incomparable Salto San Martín, the second-largest in scale and the largest waterfall approachable by boat.
 Finally, you will arrive back at the dock in front of San Martin Island, where you will return to the walkway system through the lower circuit until returning to the private vehicle that will take you back to your hotel on the Brazilian side of the falls.

-Day 6: Foz do Iguaçu to Manaus & City Tour of Manaus
+Day 6: Fly to Manaus, City Tour

-At the proper time, you'll depart to the Foz do Iguaçu airport to proceed to your next destination, Manaus—the capital of the Brazilian Amazon, and the central point to start all excursions into the Amazon jungle.
-After getting checked-in to your hotel, there will be a city tour of Manaus for you to enjoy.
+At the proper time, you'll depart to the Foz do Iguaçu airport to proceed to your next destination, Manaus—the capital of the Brazilian Amazon and the central point to start all excursions into the Amazon jungle.
+After getting checked in to your hotel, there will be a city tour of Manaus for you to enjoy.

-Day 10: Departure to Manaus airport
+Day 10: Depart Manaus